Looking for unusual smoothie recipes? I have four for you here, so read on…

 Cherry and avocado smoothie

-This one came about as I have recently discovered the joy that is frozen cherries, and I wanted to squeeze them in somewhere because they are amazing.
+This one came about as I have recently discovered the joy that is frozen cherries, and I wanted to squeeze them in to one of my unusual smoothie recipes because they are amazing.
 If you’re never put an avocado in a smoothie before then don’t be scared.
 They give smoothies a lovely, creamy texture, and they are so good for you.
 They have about 2,783 different vitamins and minerals in, (slight exaggeration), and so are a very simple way to give your smoothie a big nutritional boost.

 I really like adding nut butters to smoothies, as nuts are a great source of energy and protein.
 Almonds are rich in calcium and also high in vitamin E, a nutrient which helps to improve the condition and appearance of your skin.
 Go for a nut butter with no added oils or salt or sugar – you just don’t need them.